 Chief Information Officer: David Walliker

 David started at the Trust as Chief Information Officer in January 2015.
-He is also the Chief Information Officer at Liverpool Women’s Hospital NHS Foundation Trust and North West Coast Genomics, where he has been in post since 2013.
-David has over 14 years’ experience within the NHS including working in Mental Health and Ambulance Services.
-Within his current role David has accountability for Information Technology, Information Management and Patient Access Services and he is also the Senior Information Risk Officer (SIRO) for the Trust.
+He is also the Chief Information Officer at Liverpool Women’s Hospital NHS Foundation Trust, where he has been in post since 2013.
+David has over 15 years’ experience within the NHS including working in Mental Health and Ambulance Services.
+Within his current role David has accountability for Information Technology, Information Management, Information Governance, Patient Access Services and Outpatients.
+David is the Executive lead for the Life Sciences Accelerator and he is also the Senior Information Risk Officer (SIRO) for the Trust.

 Director of Communications & Marketing: Helen Shaw